NumEconCopenhagen/projects-2019-abs/README.md

 ## Model Analysis Project
 In this project we examine a model of **Cournot competition with and without collusion**.
 First, we calculate the Cournot-Nash Equilibrium in a situation with two symmetric firms and no collusion.
-Afterwardes we extend the model by looking at the scenario where the firms collude.
+Afterwards we extend the model by looking at the scenario where the firms collude.

 Lastly, we look into whether collusion will sustain, and find that it will not, due to prisoner's dilemma.